Loading…

 How do lenders document and verify gift funds?

-Beyond the letter, the lender has to see that the gift actually moved from the donor to you -- this is the paper trail, and it's where most gift-fund questions come from.
+FHA gift funds are verified with a two-part paper trail: the signed gift letter, plus documentation showing the money actually moved from the donor's account into yours.
+This is where most gift-fund questions come from.
 FHA doesn't just take the letter's word for it; the money has to be traceable into your account.

 In practice, documenting a gift usually involves some combination of the following:

 The cleanest path is a direct transfer: the donor wires or transfers the gift straight into the account you'll use for closing, close to when it's needed, with the letter in hand.
 That creates an obvious, easy-to-follow trail.
-Cash is the opposite -- physical cash the donor deposited can be nearly impossible to source, so avoid it.
+Cash is the opposite — physical cash the donor deposited can be nearly impossible to source, so avoid it.
 To get ahead of everything underwriting will ask for, our prepare-to-apply checklist lists the documents to gather before you formally start.
+In the final week, enter only the amount the lender has accepted into the FHA Closing Disclosure and verified-funds reconciliation tool; a promised gift and a documented, closing-ready gift are not interchangeable.

 Down payment gift-source planner